nicksstapleton/blog/_pages/contact-me.md

 permalink: "/contact/"

 ---
 👋 Hi!
-You can shoot me a message at @nickstapleton on just about every social network, or send me an email using this form.
+You can shoot me a message at @nickstapleton on Twitter, or send me an email using this form.

 <form id="fs-frm" name="simple-contact-form" accept-charset="utf-8" action="https://formspree.io/f/xgeroznr" method="post">
   <fieldset id="fs-frm-inputs">